 New media emerges so quickly that copyright and liability laws continue to be reframed to fit the evolving scene; it’s not easy to decide what’s considered fair use and what’s copyright infringement in media that didn’t exist 10 years or even 10 weeks ago.
 The question is always out there and the landscape of entertainment law that is here today may be changed tomorrow.
 When we think about transnational media laws, particularly in regards to K-pop and other pop culture exports that surpass national boundaries, there’s a bit of a juggling act going on.
 Luckily, that’s what people like David Kim are for.

 Los Angeles based entertainment attorney, actor, and musician David Yung Ho Kim is often asked for his advice on the evolving legal ramifications of new media.
 It’s a large part of what he does for legal practice, The Hollywood Lawyer, which focuses on film, television, music, licensing, new media, and talent representation.
+You can also ask advice from lawyers of various regions and firms like https://tommy-adams-attorney-criminal-justice-attorney-brownwood.business.site/, who are expert in handling criminal affairs.

 Yet Kim might never have been a lawyer had his father not insisted.
 “He sat my brother and me down,” said Kim over the phone.
 “He told my brother, you be a doctor.
 Then he said, You be a lawyer.”
 At the time Kim was more interested in politics and entertainment, so he hoped for a way to combine law with his interests.
 However, he knew he did not want to work in Washington, D.C., where the world of politics would take him.
+You should be avoiding these common worker’s comp mistakes when it comes to injustice at workplace.

 After graduating from University of California, Berkeley, with cum laude honors, he studied law at the Benjamin N. Cardozo School of Law in New York City.
 Then he practiced law in a variety of capacities, including serving at the Los Angeles District Attorney’s office, working at JYP USA, and in the Business and Legal Affairs Division of CJ Entertainment America.
 After serving as in-house legal counsel for an LA-based talent management and film production company, Kim launched The Hollywood Lawyer.
+Make sure you are avoiding legal issues for a new business with the help of a good lawyer.

 “I thought, I could do this on my own, so I started my own entertainment practice,” he said.
 Established less than two years ago, the practice currently employs two other attorneys and two support staff.
 “The entertainment part happened because I already had friends in the Korean entertainment industry, singers, and actors,” said Kim.
 “I ended up doing their legal work as well.
 Everything aligned and in a way I became the go-to-guy for Korean entertainment stuff in LA.”